 To grant EMI options, a company must be an independent trading company with:

-There are certain trading activities which will not qualify, such as banking, farming, property development, provision of legal services and ship building.
+There are certain trading activities that will not qualify, such as banking, farming, property development, provision of legal services and ship building.

 You should also be aware there are rules relating to the independence requirement, the trading requirement and the shares that can be used for EMI options.
 Ask a lawyer if you want to find out if your company qualifies.